python/cpython/Doc/howto/enum.rst

 Of course, if you're reading this on some other day, you'll see that day instead.

-This :class:`Weekday` Enum is great if our variable only needs one day, but what if we need several?
+This :class:`Weekday` enum is great if our variable only needs one day, but what if we need several?
 Maybe we're writing a function to plot chores during a week, and don't want to use a :class:`list` -- we could use a different type of :class:`Enum`::